HussainAther/philosophy/causality/contextualemergence.md

 states form a simplex.
 The three leading eigenvalue give a neural state representation that has a 2-simplex with three vertices, or a triangle.
 We can further classify neural states by distance from the vertices of the simplex to clusters of neural data.
 In the principal component state space, the clusters appear as non-intersecting convex sets between mental states.
-We may alos use recurrence structure analysis to partition the state space into recurrent clusters such that they overlap from the recurrence plot of the dnyamical system.
+We may also use recurrence structure analysis to partition the state space into recurrent clusters such that they overlap from the recurrence plot of the dnyamical system.
 We figure out the metastable states and transitions between them using a Markov chain with one distinguished transient state and other states representing